Making Software Citable

 Many authors of research software publish an article describing the existence, features and availability of new software or a new release of existing software.
 In order to capture acknowledgement and credit, these authors often request that this paper is cited by users of the software.
 This is different to direct software citation.

-As a first step to achieving this, we suggest requesting both, or providing a citable reference to the software in the paper about the software.
+We’re driving a culture change to increase the uptake of direct software citation in Australia.
+As a first step, we suggest requesting both, or providing a citable reference to the software in the paper about the software.
 We hope that, over time, direct software citation increases and citation is measured towards career progression and promotion.

 Depositing Software